BobKuczewski/Run1802/README.md

 ## Hardware Needed

 This software should run on any modern Raspberry Pi computer containing the standard configuration of 40 pins supporting GPIO communications.
+This program was developed for a Raspberry Pi Zero, but should also work with the Raspberry Pi 3, 3A+, 3B, 3B+, and 4B.

 ## Use

 This project can be used for a number of purposes.
 The most obvious use is to learn programming on an actual 1802.
 Another use would be to test 1802 processors in a controlled environment.
 The project might also be used to aid in designing 1802 systems where some portions of the system are real hardware while others are being simulated until their design is finalized.

 ## Running

 The main program is run from the command line in Python with:

     python Run_1802.py [options]